6 Common Real Estate Mistakes to Avoid When Buying a Home

 A transaction broker is prohibited by law from doing anything that would advance your interests over those of the seller.
 When you’re putting an offer together, or negotiating inspection issues, a transaction broker can’t provide any advice without violating their legally mandated neutrality.

 In Colorado, transaction brokerage is the default position.
 Agents must work as transaction brokers for home buyers unless and until they have a signed buyer agency agreement with you.
-See more about the 3 types of real estate agents allowed by law in Colorado.
+See more on transaction brokers and what they do.

 Revealing info to online real estate agents